triveniremany/Articles/CloudComputing.md

 Pros|Cons
 ----|----
-1. No administrative or management hassles|1.
-Limited control of infrastructure
-1. Easy accessibility	|1.
-Restricted or limited flexibility
-1. Pay per use|1.
-Ongoing costs
+No administrative or management hassles|Limited control of infrastructure Easy accessibility|Restricted or limited flexibility Pay per use|Ongoing costs
-1. Reliability	|1.
-Security
+Reliability	|Security